-- 3.3.3Number of countries that by 2019 achieve the level set for adolescent overweight and obesity, from the national baseline, to the level set for interim reporting to the WHO Global Monitoring Framework and contribute to the 2025 global target to halt the rise of overweight and obesity, (defined according to the WHO growth reference for school-aged children and adolescents: overweight as one standard deviation BMI for age and sex; and obese as two standard deviations BMI for age and sex).
-(Baseline is 0; target 2019 is 6; target 2025 is 10) - 3.3.4 Number of countries that by 2019 achieve the level set from national baseline to the level set for interim reporting to the WHO Global Monitoring Framework and contribute to 2025 global target of at least 50% of eligible people to receive drug therapy and counseling (including glycaemic control) to prevent heart attacks and strokes; eligible people defined as aged 40
+3.3.3 Number of countries that by 2019 achieve the level set for child and adolescent overweight and obesity, from the national baseline, to the level set for interim reporting to the WHO Global Monitoring Framework and contribute to the 2025 global target of a halt in prevalence of overweight and obesity, (defined according to the WHO growth reference for school-aged children and adolescents: overweight as one standard deviation BMI for age and sex; and obese as two standard deviations BMI for age and sex).

+3.3.4 Number of countries that by 2019 achieve the level set from national baseline to the level set for interim reporting to the WHO Global Monitoring Framework and contribute to 2025 global target of at least 50% of eligible people to receive drug therapy and counseling (including glycaemic control) to prevent heart attacks and strokes; eligible people defined as aged 40 years and over with a 10-year cardiovascular risk greater than or equal to 30% including those with existing CVD.

-- years and over with a 10-year cardiovascular risk greater than or equal to 30% including those with existing CVD.
-(Baseline is 4; target 2019 is 6; target 2025 is 12) - 3.3.5 Number of countries that by 2019 reduce the level of prevalence of raised blood pressure from national baseline to the level set for interim reporting to WHO Global Monitoring Framework and contribute to the 2025 global goal of at least 25% relative reduction in prevalence of raised blood pressure or contain the prevalence of raised blood pressure expressed by agestandardized prevalence of raised blood pressure among adults aged 18+ years (defined as systolic blood pressure ≥140 mmHg and/or diastolic blood pressure ≥90 mmHg).
-(Baseline is 0; target 2019 is 12; target 2025 is 18)
+3.3.5 Number of countries that by 2019 reduce the level of prevalence of raised blood pressure from national baseline to the level set for interim reporting to WHO Global Monitoring Framework and contribute to the 2025 global goal of at least 25% relative reduction in prevalence of raised blood pressure or contain the prevalence of raised blood pressure expressed by age-standardized prevalence of raised blood pressure among adults aged 18+ years (defined as systolic blood pressure ≥140 mmHg and/or diastolic blood pressure ≥90 mmHg).
+(Baseline is 6; target 2019 is 15; target 2025 is 20)

-- 3.3.6 Number of countries that by 2019 achieve the cervical cancer screening coverage of 70% among women aged 30-49 years, at least once, or more often, and for lower or higher age groups according to national policies.
-(Baseline is 5; target 2019 is 15; target 2025 is 27) - 3.3.7 Number of countries with at least 50% coverage of breast cancer screening in women aged 50-69 years (and other age groups according to national programs or policies) in a three-year period with all positive cases found during screening provided effective and timely treatment.
-(Baseline is 4; target 2019 is 9; target 2025 is 11) - 3.3.8 Number of countries that provide as appropriate cost-effective and affordable vaccines against human papilloma virus (HPV) according to national programs and policies.12 (Baseline [2012] is 8; target 2019 is 18; target 2025 is 27)
+- 3.3.6 Number of countries that by 2019 achieve the level set for cervical cancer screening coverage from national baseline to the level set for interim reporting to WHO Global Monitoring Framework, measured by proportion of women between the ages of 30-49 screened at least once, or more often and for lower or higher age groups according to national programs or policies.

+(Baseline is ; target 2019 is 15; target 2025 is 25) - 3.3.7 Number of countries with at least 50% coverage of breast cancer screening in women aged 50-69 years (and other age groups according to national programs or policies) in a three-year period with all positive cases found during screening provided effective and timely treatment.

+(Baseline is 4; target 2019 is 6; target 2025 is 10) - 3.3.8 Number of countries that provide as appropriate cost-effective and affordable vaccines against human papilloma virus (HPV) according to national programs and policies.
+10 (Baseline [2012] is 7; target 2019 is 16; target 2025 is 26)

-- (a) Position the response to NCDs at the forefront of efforts to strengthen health systems based on primary health care. - (b) Provide technical cooperation to assist countries in integrating cost-effective interventions into their health care systems, including training and application of, inter alia, the Chronic Care Model, to strengthen competencies within health systems to prevent and/or eliminate exposure to risk factors, promote protective factors, and manage NCDs. - (c) Provide policy guidance for application of existing global and regional strategies to advance the agenda of people-centered primary health care, universal health coverage, and equity in access to preventive health services. - (d) Engage in the development of regional strategic frameworks and provide support to countries in development of national guidelines, norms, and standards to introduce or strengthen implementation of cost-effective, evidence-based interventions relevant to NCDs, taking into account existing capacities and infrastructure.
+(a) Position the response to NCDs at the forefront of efforts to strengthen health systems based on primary health care.

+- (b) Provide technical cooperation to assist countries in integrating cost-effective interventions into their health care systems, including training and application of the Chronic Care Model, to strengthen competencies within health systems to prevent and/or eliminate exposure to risk factors, promote protective factors, and manage NCDs. - (c) Provide policy guidance for application of existing global and regional strategies to advance the agenda of people-centered primary health care, universal health coverage, and equity in access to preventive health services. - (d) Engage in the development of regional strategic frameworks and provide support to countries in development of national guidelines, norms, and standards to introduce or strengthen implementation of cost-effective, evidence-based interventions relevant to NCDs, taking into account existing capacities and infrastructure.